Sidify Music Converter

 Step 3Customize the Output Settings

 Click on the button on the upper right corner to customize the output settings: Output Format (Auto/MP3/AAC/FLAC/WAV), Output Quality and Output Path.
 And do not forget to choose your country/region here.

 Step 4Start Conversion

-Click on "Convert" button to start converting the songs from Amazon Music to the output format you chosen.
+Click on "Convert" button to start converting the songs from Amazon Music to the output format you have chosen.
 Once the conversion is completed, you can find the converted Amazon Music songs by clicking the button on the upper right corner.

 With the 4 simple steps, you will get songs from Amazon Music downloaded as MP3/AAC/FLAC/WAV, thus you can keep all your playlist before the membership expired and stream Amazon Music on other more portable devices like MP3 player, SD card or USB drive.